VeronicaG24/AssignmentRT1/README.md

 * `rot_y`: an alias for `centre.rot_y`
 * `timestamp`: the time at which the marker was seen (when `R.see` was called).

-For example, the following code lists all of the markers the robot can see:
+For example, the following code lists all the markers the robot can see:

 ```python
 markers = R.see()